illinois-cs241/illinois-cs241.github.io/_docs/extreme_edge_cases.md

 For example, the C string function `strlen` is responsible solely for determining the length of a string; it doesn't do any I/O or networking.
 A function that knows all and tries to do all would be bad design, and testing whether that kind of function adheres to expectations would be nontrivial.

 A programmer might ask, "Do my units of work behave the way I expect?
 If my function expects a string, how does it behave when given NULL?".
 These are crucial questions, since ensuring that units of code work exactly the way one would expect makes it easy to build reliable and robust software.
 An unreliable unit in a large system can affect the entire system significantly.
-Imagine if `strcpy`, for example, did not behave properly on all inputs; all of the higher-level units that use `strcpy`, and all of the units that interact with those units, would in-turn have unpredictable behavior, and so the unreliablity would propagate through the whole system.
+Imagine if `strcpy`, for example, did not behave properly on all inputs; all of the higher-level units that use `strcpy`, and all of the units that interact with those units, would in-turn have unpredictable behavior, and so the unreliability would propagate through the whole system.

 Enter unit testing.